aouledissa/aouledissa.github.io/_posts/2023-04-05-Better-Android-Backward-Compatibility-Checks.md

 ```
 {: file="SdkUtils.kt" }

-Now can rewrite the previous code as the following:
+Now we can rewrite the previous code as the following:

 ```kotlin
 when {